NFL broadcaster, Hall of Famer Troy Aikman announces new beer brand - NewsBreak

 The beer, Eight, has been a work in progress for years, according to the brand’s website .
 Brewing scientists at Oregon State University formulated the “elite light lager,” using organic grains.
 It is also considered an all-malt beer, meaning it has no corn or rice, The Dallas Morning News reports .

 For those unfamiliar with Aikman’s time as a player, the beer’s name, Eight, pays tribute to his jersey number through college and with the Cowboys.
 Aikman says it also represents strength and balance.
-It does not, however, represent how many you can buy in a pack – Eight will come in a six-pack, 12-pack, and 19.2-ounce single-serve cans.What’s the cheapest day of the week to fill up on gas?
+It does not, however, represent how many you can buy in a pack – Eight will come in a six-pack, 12-pack, and 19.2-ounce single-serve cans.Man steals beer truck, leads police on slow-speed chase while beer spills into street

 Comments / 0